Aeronautical Engineering Duty Officer

 Aviation Insurance Underwriter

-Cognitive skills your 1307 training built — and where they transfer.
+Cognitive skills your 1307 training built — and where they transfer in civilian work.

 Rapid Prioritization